imarc/handbook/strategy.markdown

 Strategy deliverables should contain some combination of the following meta information.

-Client Name
+Client
 : Example: *iMarc LLC*

+Project
+: Example: *Website Redesign*

-Document title
+Document Title
-:	What is this and what role does it play in the project?
-Example: *Product Detail Page Wireframe*
+: Example: *Product Detail Page Wireframe*

-Version Number
+Version
-:	A collaboration aid.
+:	A number used as collaboration aid to identify a specific document.
+If changes are made to a published or shared document, the version number should increase.
 Example: *v7*

-Updated Date
+Last Updated
-:	When was this document last updated?
+:	Full date that the document was last updated
 Example: *September 4, 2012*

 Author